+To have good vocabulary is probably the most important thing in spoken and written English.
 To know the right word at the right moment is important.
 In fact, it is so important it can make or break your conversation or paper.
-It can be especially upsetting when you know the word but fail to recall it at the right moment.
+It can be especially aggravating when you know the word but fail to recall it at the right moment.
 Coming up with the word minutes after you needed it only adds to the frustration.
-This situtation can be avoided by keeping your mind in gear, but what about an effective way to learn new words?
-There are several ways.

 This is the most obvious choice.
 Read as much as you can and whenever you see a word or a phrase you don’t quite understand — write it on a separate sheet of paper.
 If you can’t figure out the rough meaning of it then look it up in the dictionary.
 E-readers like Kindle are especially good for that as they have a built-in dictionary which makes learning new words effortless and pleasant experience.

-After writing the new words out it is neccessary to revise them.
-Morning is the best time to memorize new things — so have a quick read of your new list during breakfast for maximum effeciency.
+After writing the new words out it is necessary to revise them.
+Morning is the best time to memorize new things — so have a quick read of your new list during breakfast for maximum efficiency.
 Writing sentences using the newly-memorized words is a great way to ensure you never forget them.

 Movies can be as good as reading or even better.
 It takes almost no effort to watch a movie, With movies you get to memorize pronunciation — knowing a new word is almost useless unless you know how to pronounce it right.

 Movies also help you improve your listening comprehension.
 If you struggle to understand what the characters are saying then you might need some time to adapt to their accents.
 If it doesn’t help then consider using subtitles.
 Another approach is to first watch it subtitled, write out all the unknown words, memorize them and then watch it again to test your knowledge.